mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

     - Iterative version: Tuple unpacking can be used.
 - [`Recursion Problem 4 - Coin Change - SOLUTION.ipynb`](./Recursion/Recursion%20Problems%20-%20%20SOLUTIONS/Recursion%20Problem%204%20-%20Coin%20Change%20-%20SOLUTION.ipynb)
   - Problem: Given a target amount n and a list (array) of distinct coin values, what's the fewest coins needed to make the change amount.
   - Solution: Have a look at the notebook.
 Basically, a dictionary is built to store previous values.
-Then, we build the base case and
+Then, we build the base case and a recursion which stores previous values.
+The recursion considers all coins and the difference to the target of each coin. **This problem is very interesting; have a look at it!**
   - Very popular problem: [Change-making problem](https://en.wikipedia.org/wiki/Change-making_problem).

 ## 6. Trees